open-cluster-management-io/open-cluster-management-io.github.io/content/en/developer-guides/addon.md

                     BuildTemplateAgentAddon()
 ```

-Addtionally, need to grant a `patch` permission on `ClusterManagementAddon` to your addon manager.
+Addtionally, if you are using addon-framework v0.8.1 and v0.9.0, need to grant a `patch` permission on `ClusterManagementAddon` to your addon manager.

 ```yaml
 kind: ClusterRole